 - General Assembly

-- UX design institute
+- Google UX Certificate

-Developed by the Georgia Institute of Technology, Coursera’s Introduction to User Experience Design is an easy-to-follow course led by Dr. Rosa I. Arriaga.
+Developed by the Georgia Institute of Technology, Coursera’s Introduction to User Experience Design is an easy-to-follow (and free) UX design course led by Dr. Rosa I. Arriaga.

 If you’re just looking to test the waters of UX design before making any sizeable investment, Skillshare might be for you.
-Centered around empowering people to learn creative skills with bite-sized lessons you can fit in anywhere, Skillshare offers free sign up and access on web and mobile.
+Centered around empowering people to learn creative skills with bite-sized lessons you can fit in anywhere, Skillshare offers free sign-up and access on the web and mobile.

 4. UX Academy

-Featuring weekly live-taught online lessons and small class sizes, UX Academy’s Beginner UX Course will teach you the basics of user experience and give you the confidence to undertake new, bold, and innovative projects.
+Featuring weekly, live online lessons and small class sizes, UX Academy’s Beginner UX Design Course will teach you the basics of user experience and give you the confidence to undertake new, bold, and innovative projects.

-5. Interaction design foundation
+5. Interaction Design Foundation

-This seven-week online course introduces learners to the vast array of areas that fall under the umbrella-term of user experience design—from usability principles to visual design.
+This seven-week online course introduces learners to the vast array of areas that fall under the umbrella term of user experience design—from usability principles to visual design.

-Incorporating materials the company’s other courses, this course offers both an introduction to user experience and a preview of the more in-depth courses they have on offer.
+Incorporating materials from the company’s other courses, this course offers both an introduction to user experience and a preview of the more in-depth courses they have on offer.
 After each lesson, you’ll be pointed to the courses you can take if a specific topic has piqued your interest.

-Popular UX design courses on the platform include this nine-hour Advance your skills in UX design course, designed for those looking to sharpen and expand your UX design skillset and enhance their portfolio.
+Popular UX design courses on the platform include this nine-hour Advance your skills in UX design course, designed for those looking to sharpen and expand their UX design skillset and enhance their portfolio.

-Lynda offers new users a free month, and you can then go for a basic or premium subscription.
+LinkedIn Learning offers new users a free month, and you can then go for a basic or premium subscription.